 Conclusion

-SRG SSR is a credible World Cup 2026 viewing route because the broadcaster appears in current rights roundups and already has a clear public-service digital setup through Play Suisse and its regional players.
+SRG SSR is a credible World Cup 2026 viewing route because the broadcaster appears in current rights roundups and already has a clear public-service digital setup through Play Suisse, the regional players and the wider Play rollout.

 The smart move is to prepare your SRG apps early, then rely on official SRG listings once the final match-by-match schedule is published.